cyrus19901/bittrex.github.io/README.md

 _(Instructions coming soon...)_

 ## Custom Swagger/OpenAPI Implementations
 The API reference pages use a modified version of the OpenAPI (aka Swagger) API specification version 2.
 Documentation for the specification can be found [here](https://swagger.io/specification/v2/).
-Over time, we should keep the API spec JSON files as close to the spec as we can.
+Over time, we should keep the API spec JSON files as close to the spec as we can, any custom properties (prefixed with `x-`) and their use cases should be documented here.

 ### `x-btx-methods`
 A section of the JSON API spec that accommodates Websocket methods.
 A sibling of the [Paths Object](https://swagger.io/specification/v2/#pathsObject), though each property key maps to